pegasystems/pega-helm-charts/charts/pega/README.md

 ```

 Starting from Kubernetes 1.29 version, kubernetes allows to set OS kernel level setting `net.ipv4.tcp_keepalive_time` using standard sysctls command.
-Please refer below example and if needed, provide the value as per your cloud provider TCP connections timeout settings.
+Please refer below example and if needed, provide the value in seconds as per the cloud provider TCP connections timeout settings.

 Example: